Vuelta a España: Related events

 Between 2015 and 2022, a women's race (Challenge by La Vuelta) was held in conjunction with the final day(s) of the Vuelta as part of the UCI Women's World Tour.
 Initially a one day race, it became a stage race from 2018 onwards, with the 2022 edition featuring 5 stages.
 The race was criticised for its lack of difficulty, with winner Annemiek van Vleuten stating "if you look at the [2022] course you can conclude that the Vuelta (sic) is not yet ready to call itself a grand tour".

 From 2023, La Vuelta Femenina – a 7-day stage race in the UCI Women's World Tour – was held in May.

+Official song

+Since 1978, every edition of La Vuelta has had an official song.
+These are the official songs of each edition of La Vuelta: